Scroll Top

 BREAK THE FAST (Rooms 15-17/Sukkah Patio)

-Wouldn’t it be great to go directly from Yom Kippur services to a break the fast meal at Beth David?
+Wouldn’t it be great to go directly from Yom Kippur services to a Break the Fast meal at Beth David?
 No muss, no fuss, no driving!
 Everyone is welcome to attend – rabbis, havurot, singles, couples and families!
-We need a minimum of 50 attendees signed up in order to proceed so please reach out to your friends & family – Break The Fast Here!
+We need a minimum of 50 attendees signed up in order to proceed so please reach out to your friends and family – Break The Fast Here!
 For questions, please contact Anat Krispin (408) 366-9106.